fnuadnan/Etsy-T-shirt-Website/README.md

 ## Introduction

+This project was my internship project and below are the step by step by my mentor;

 Use JavaScript's `forEach`, `filter`, `map`, and `reduce` methods to implement the features outlined below.
 Write your code in the four empty functions defined in `script.js`.
 They've already been connected to the logic the rest of the team has written.